 Staron RS, Malicky ES, Leonardi MJ, Falkel JE, Hagerman FC, Dudley GA (1990) Muscle hypertrophy and fast fibre type conversions in heavy resistance-trained women.
 European Journal of Applied Physiology and Occupational Physiology vol.60, no.1 p71-9

-International Director of Education and Training
+Vice President, International Education and Training